CMSgov/cms-ars-3.1-high-microsoft-sql-server-2014-database-stig-overlay/README.md

 The following attributes must be configured in an attributes file for the profile to run correctly.
 More information about InSpec attributes can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).

 ```
-# Username for MSSQL DB Server
+# Description: Username for MSSQL DB Server (e.g., null)
 user: null

-# Password for MSSQL DB Server
+# Description: Password for MSSQL DB Server (e.g., null)
 password: null

-# Hostname of MSSQL DB Server
+# Description: Hostname of MSSQL DB Server (e.g., null)
 host: null

-# Instance name of MSSQL DB Server
+# Description: Instance name of MSSQL DB Server (e.g., null)
-instance: null
+instance:

-# Port number of MSSQL DB Server
+# Description: Port number of MSSQL DB Server (e.g., 49789)
-port: 49789
+port:

-# Name of the specific database being evaluated within the MSSQL DB Server
+# Description: Name of the specific database being evaluated within the MSSQL DB Server (e.g., 'master')
-db_name: 'master'
+db_name: ''

-# description: 'Set to true If SQL Server Trace or Server Audit is required for audit purposes'
+# Description: Set to true If SQL Server Trace or Server Audit is required for audit purposes
-server_trace_or_audit_required: true
+server_trace_or_audit_required: false

-# description: 'Set to true If SQL Server Trace is in use for audit purposes'
+# Description: Set to true If SQL Server Trace is in use for audit purposes
-server_trace_implemented: true
+server_trace_implemented: false

-# description: 'Set to true If SQL Server Audit is in use for audit purposes'
+# Description: Set to true If SQL Server Audit is in use for audit purposes
-server_audit_implemented: true
+server_audit_implemented: false

-# description: 'Specify if  SQL Server Audit is not in use at the database level'
+# Description: Specify if  SQL Server Audit is not in use at the database level
-server_audit_at_database_level_required: true
+server_audit_at_database_level_required: false

-# description: 'User with `ALTER ANY DATABASE AUDIT` or `CONTROL` permission'
+# Description: User with `ALTER ANY DATABASE AUDIT` or `CONTROL` permission
 approved_audit_maintainers: []

-# description: 'name of the timed job that automatically checks all system and user-defined procedures for being modified'
+# Description: Name of the timed job that automatically checks all system and user-defined procedures for being modified
 track_stored_procedures_changes_job_name: ''

-# description: 'name of the timed job that automatically checks all system and user-defined triggers for being modified'
+# Description: Name of the timed job that automatically checks all system and user-defined triggers for being modified
 track_triggers_changes_job_name: ''

-# description: 'name of the timed job that automatically checks all system and user-defined functions for being modified'
+# Description: Name of the timed job that automatically checks all system and user-defined functions for being modified
 track_functions_changes_job_name: ''

-# description: 'identify SQL Server accounts authorized to own database objects'
+# Description: Identify SQL Server accounts authorized to own database objects
 authorized_principals: []

-# description: 'Set to true if data at rest encryption is required'
+# Description: Set to true if data at rest encryption is required
-data_at_rest_encryption_required: true
+data_at_rest_encryption_required: false

-# description: 'Set to true if full disk encryption is in place'
+# Description: Set to true if full disk encryption is in place
 full_disk_encryption_inplace: false

-# description: 'Set to true if security labeling is required'
+# Description: Set to true if security labeling is required
-security_labeling_required: true
+security_labeling_required: false
 ```

 ## Running This Overlay